The opportunity for advertisers with Contextual CTV

 - 43% of people 35-54 watch daily and 22% of users 55+ watch daily

 By the end of 2022 expectations are CTV viewers in the US will grow to over 213 million, streaming a billion hours plus of video content each week.
+Video advertising needs to keep pace and adopt CTV campaign strategies for optimal audience targeting.

 As CTV evolves and matures, advertisers need to have tools to take advantage of the unique capabilities of the format without losing the kind of brand safety and optimization data they’ve come to expect in other types of channels.